PrivSec-dev/privsec.dev/content/os/Docker and OCI Hardening.md

 ### Keeping images up-to-date
 The two other points are highly problematic, because most software vendors just publish an image on release, and forget about it.
 You should take it up to them if you're running images that are versioned but not regularly updated.
 I'd say running scheduled builds **once a week** is the bare minimum to make sure dependencies stay up-to-date.
 Alpine Linux is a better choice than most other "stable" distributions because it usually has more recent packages.

 Stable distributions often rely on backporting security fixes from CVEs, which is known to be a flawed approach to security since CVEs aren't always assigned or even taken care of.
-Alpine has more recent packages, and it has versioning, so it's once again a particulary good choice as long as `musl` doesn't cause issues.
+Alpine has more recent packages, and it has versioning, so it's once again a particularly good choice as long as `musl` doesn't cause issues.

 ### Is it really a security nightmare?
 When people say Docker is a security nightmare because of that, that's a fair point.
 On a traditional system, you could upgrade your whole system with a single command or two.
 With Docker, you'll have to recreate several containers... if the images were kept up-to-date in the first place.
 Recreating itself is not a big deal actually: hot upgrades of binaries and libraries often require the services that use them to restart, otherwise they could still use an old (and vulnerable) version of them in memory.
 But yeah, the fact is most people are running outdated containers, and more often than not, they don't have the choice if they rely on third-party images.